 - How many minutes or hours per day do you spend “dealing” with sweat?

-- Have you tried any topical solutions (antiperspirants, powders, or deodorants) designed to control sweating?
+- Have you tried any topical solutions (antiperspirants, powders) designed to control sweating?
 If yes, how many different types?

 - Do you ever change your social plans due to excessive sweating or fear of excessive sweating?